Otion-Core/graphism/README.md

 In the above example, we are saying that a user can belong to an organisation only once.
 Graphism will take care of creating the right indices and GraphQL queries for you.

+### Non unique keys

+Composite keys can be turned into indices by setting `unique: false`.

+In this case, Graphism will automatically generate list and aggregate queries for you.

 ### Hooks

 Hooks are a mechanism in Graphism for customization.
 They are implemented as standard OTP behaviours.